Clark County housing problems seen as drag on public health

 “That means that families in those households spend more than 50 percent of their income on either their rent or their mortgage,” he said.

-In a presentation Tuesday at the Southern Nevada Health District, chief medical office Dr. Joseph Iser implored population health professionals to use the data to connect over shared health concerns.
+In a presentation Tuesday at the Southern Nevada Health District, chief medical officer Dr. Joseph Iser implored population health professionals to use the data to connect over shared health concerns.

 “Can you think of any stakeholders that you need to share this information with?”
 Iser asked the crowd.
 His presentation was followed by remarks from other health district officials and commentary from Rep. Susie Lee, D-Nev.